Graduate Policy Scholars

 In response to students’ growing desire to engage in policy leadership, in Fall of 2017 the Clark-Fox Policy Institute launched a new program to help prepare them for policy practice.
 Now in partnership with the Social Policy Institute at Washington University, the Graduate Policy Scholars program offers students the opportunity to supplement their robust curriculum with experiences and training outside the classroom.

 The self-directed program design allows students to choose their personal learning priorities and to work at their own pace.
 At the same time, multiple mechanisms are employed that allow students guidance and support needed to complete the program.
-In addition to immersive policy experiences, students also receive training in policy skill development.

 Graduate Policy Scholars represent a growing network of students and alumni committed to advancing social change and equity through policy.